markusv23/linux-script-ocamlfuse-auto-backup/README.md

 Ocamlfuse FUSE system for mounting Google Drive on Linux: https://www.omgubuntu.co.uk/2017/04/mount-google-drive-ocamlfuse-linux

 # Warning
 This script accesses your Google Drive.
-Consider starting a new Google account for the purposes of backing up your desktop machine.
-Google has a nice "Profiles" system to switch between accounts, and seems to be happy to fling multiple chunks of 15 Gb at you.
+Consider starting a new Google account for the purposes of backing up your desktop machine.<br /> Google has a nice "Profiles" system to switch between accounts.

 # Summary
 This shell script looks up the last time it was run, and identifies the list of files (within a chosen directory - default = Documents) which have been modified since that time.

 The filepaths and names are concatenated with string constants in a Python sub-routine, in order to create a subsidiary shell script with Bash syntax for copying the files to a chosen destination in Google-Drive.

 An Ocamlfuse command is run to mount an account-labeled Google Drive.

 The subsidiary script is called to make the Bash copy commands from the source destinations to the mounted Google Drive.

 Ocamlfuse then unmounts the Drive

 # Code structure